cacophony-wj/LeS/README.md

 **This Modlist contains mods with sexual content and you need to be of legal age in your country (most western countries: 18+, some eastern ones: 21+)**.

 I'm [cacophony](https://github.com/cacophony-wj), a humble person.
-I haven't been modding long, but I want to provide a slightly lewd modlist friendly to male or female characters.
+I haven't been modding long, but I want to provide a slightly lewd modlist friendly to male or female characters that will run well at ultra HD resolutions or on underpowered PCs.

 While not as developed for character customization as _Cupid_, as heavy with features as _Dungeons & Deviousness_, or as depraved as _Lotus_, if you want a basic Skyrim gameplay list without the emphasis on female characters, non-consensual roleplay, creatures, or bondage, you are welcome.
 And of course, there's CGO, LOTD, and Maids.